napoliion/semi-supervised-autoencoder/README.md

-# Semi-Supervised Autoencoders for Inference
+# Semi-supervised autoencoders (s2ae) for xenon TPCs

 This is a proof-of-concept for a semi-supervised autoencoder (AE) which compresses spatial or temporal data with a partially physically interpretable latent space representation.
 Xenon dual-phase time projection chambers measure light produced from particle interactions using arrays of photosensors.
 This light data can be represented either spatially or temporally: each photosensor reads out time-series data of waveform signals, and these individual waveforms can be integrated over time in which the total amount of light seen per photosensor in an array is termed a hit pattern.

 This AE was specifically designed to work with ionization signals (commonly referred to as S2 signals in the xenon dual-phase TPC community) which are generated from drifted ionization electrons, since the goal is to simultaneously compress a hit pattern or a given photosensor waveform while simultaneously inferring the number of ionization electrons in the latent space.

-The semi-supervised nature of the AE comes from the fact that part of the latent space is supervised, as one value in the latent space vector is constrained through a loss function penalty while the rest of the values are free to evolve unsupervised.
-The loss function includes two terms, one which penalizes incorrectly inferred numbers of ionization electrons, and another which penalizes incorrectly reconstructed data when comparing the input and output.
+The semi-supervised nature of the AE comes from the fact that part of the latent space is supervised, as several values in the latent space vector are constrained through a loss function penalty while the rest of the values are free to evolve unsupervised.
+The loss function includes three terms, two of which penalize incorrectly inferred numbers of ionization electrons and (x,y) S2 positions, and a third which penalizes incorrectly reconstructed data when comparing the input and output.

 ## Publication